Siener van Rensburg: Closing stage of war

 Van Rensburg was present when Commandant Van Aardt's company returned from the action at Yzerspruit on 25 February 1902.
 Van Aardt was in a despondent state as his brother was missing in action.
 Van Rensburg however assured him that his brother was neither dead nor captured, but alive, though in great pain.
 The wounded soldier was returned to camp the same evening, carried on the horse of a burgher who found him.

 Before the Battle of Tweebosch, Van Rensburg gave a number of predictions indicating how the enemy would approach along the Harts River, and when he deemed them most vulnerable.
 He also envisaged how the victory would enhance De la Rey's reputation.
 Methuen's force collapsed in the face of De la Rey's sudden attack on 7 March 1902, and Methuen was captured.

 On 17 March 1902, President Steyn, in the company of De Wet and Hertzog, arrived at Zendelingsfontein, De la Rey's headquarters near Klerksdorp, to consult De la Rey's physician about an eye ailment.
 Van Rensburg was once again dispatched to guard the president.
 Around the 23rd he had a vision of English troops arriving, but the president was unwilling to heed his warning, until De la Rey intervened urgently on Van Rensburg's behalf.
 The president departed for the safety of the Molopo River on the evening of the 24th.
 British troops arrived at Zendelingsfontein during the early hours of the 25th and captured two of De la Rey's adjutants.

 Gaining entry to General Kemp's war council in the bushveld region, he soon warned them against attacking a retreating enemy, which would leave them vulnerable to encirclement.
-At the subsequent Battle of Harts River on 31 March 1902, some British units did fall back, though some Canadians stood their ground until overpowered by burgher forces.
+At the subsequent Battle of Hart's River on 31 March 1902, some British units did fall back, though some Canadians stood their ground until overpowered by burgher forces.
 Kemp, though partially or grudgingly heeding the seer's visions, was generally reluctant to give him credit.